 When a student misses class, it retracts from the sequential learning that happens week after week.
-When they return to class, they’re uncertain.
-Their confidence isn’t as strong as it was.
 Try to have your child attend every week (unless they are sick) because it ensures that the student gets a progression of learning that’s best for them.
 There are no refunds for missed classes.
 When students are absent it affects the entire class and group choreography.
 Students are responsible for catching up the missed material by consulting a classmate or scheduling a private lesson.

 Though we try to avoid it, if classes are cancelled they will only be made up if a significant number of classes are missed in one term/year

 We give students the opportunity to sit both ballet and jazz internal exams through the dance school and have had great results in the past.

 Exams are not compulsory but are a fantastic way to motivate students to work on their dancing in an aim to receive good results.
 Students are provided with a certificate of achievement and a summary that gives them an idea of how they are progressing in class.
 The summaries give the students and parents an idea of their strengths and are the equivalent of a report card in school.

 Our annual Recital gives our students a chance to perform for an enthusiastic audience, with fantastic support from the community.
 Students learn dances to fit a unifying theme, telling a story for the audience.
 Our students love the chance to perform for their families, friends and community!